 Comparative information

-The informations in the financial statements are comparable.
+The information in the financial statements are comparable.

 In 2023, the reporting of loans as part of equity participation was adjusted in the statements.
 For the sake of comparability, the comparable period was adjusted accordingly.
 It concerns the following balance sheet lines: